0%

 • Any temporary swelling inside the eye resolves.

-Once all of these processes calm down, your vision becomes consistent instead of fluctuating and that’s what stabilisation is.
+Once all of these processes calm down, your vision becomes consistent instead of fluctuating and that’s what stabilisation actually means.

 The First 24 Hours: What You Can Expect